bloomberg/bde-tools/docs/docs/misc/docs-howto.rst

-When you are happy with the content and the rendering of the site, create a Pull Request to the master repository.
-BDE documentation site will be updated on the regular basis to reflect changes.
+When you are happy with the content and the rendering of the site, create a Pull Request to the main repository.
+The BDE documentation site will be updated on the regular basis to reflect changes.

 Deactivate Sphinx virtualenv
 ----------------------------